-- Library membership terms and conditions. - Library charters, managing unacceptable behaviour and code of conduct policies.
+- Library membership terms and conditions - Library charters, managing unacceptable behaviour and code of conduct policies.
 These may include service or organisational statements of expected standards of behaviour that can be prominently displayed at service points and in other locations in library buildings and form the basis of conversations with individuals. - Incident recording guidelines.
 Clear guidance on recording what happened, when and where.
-The more incidents are reported the better, as this helps to build a clear evidencebased picture of exactly what is happening and whether there are established patterns, triggers or causes. - A list of useful contact numbers in one easy to locate place for contacting managers, police and other agencies as needed. - Banning policies and procedures, including acceptable behaviour agreements, can be used when ending a ban by asking an individual to adhere before enabling them to start using the service again.
+A vital first step in making libraries a safe space is ensuring that all incidents are reported, this means managers can act and, by dealing with situations as they emerge, there is a greater chance of addressing the problem before it escalates.
+The more incidents are reported the better, as this helps to build a clear evidence-based picture of exactly what is happening and whether there are established patterns, triggers or causes. - A list of useful contact numbers in one easy to locate place for contacting managers, police and other agencies as needed. - Banning policies and procedures, including acceptable behaviour agreements.
+Bans can be a useful tool for library staff provided there is a well thought out policy with reviews, clear lines of responsibility, and enough flexibility to empower any member of staff to use it in the moment (see the appendix for examples from Kent Libraries).
+Having an acceptable behaviour agreement can also be helpful particularly if used when ending a ban by asking an individual to adhere before enabling them to start using the service again.
+The Library Byelaws are a useful reference and framework for policies.